-The International Convention for the Unification of rules about the arrest of ships signed in Brussels on May 10th 1952, on November 8th 1995 has been ratified by Romania.
+Romania has acceded to the International Convention for the unification of rules about the arrest of vessels, signed in Brussels on May 10th 1952, on November 8th 1995.
+For the participant states of the 9th Diplomatic Convention of Maritime Law, it was enforced on February 24th 1956.
 Article 8, paragraph 1 of the Convention provides that its provisions are applicable in any contracting state to any vessel that carries the flag of a contracting state.
-Paragraph 2 of the same article sets out the possibility that vessel that carries the flag of a non contracting state may be arrested in one of the contracting states according to one of the claims listed in Article 1, or according to any other claim that permits the arrest according to the laws of that state.
-Romanian Courts are applying this principle when taking into consideration the arrest of one vessel in Romanian jurisdiction.
+Paragraph 2 of the same article concedes the possibility that vessel that carries the flag of a non-contracting state may be arrested in one of the contracting states according to one of the claims listed in Article 1, or according to any other claim that permits the arrest according to the laws of that state.
+Romanian Courts are applying this principle when are taking into consideration the arrest of one vessel in Romanian jurisdiction.